 Are you breathing easier now that October 15th has come and gone?
-Finally got that extension filed and now you can get back to focusing on your business?
+Finally, got that extension filed and now you can get back to focusing on your, business?
 What would it feel like to not sweat it when tax time comes around?
-How great would it be to easily provide your accountant with all the info they request, without feeling panicked or a sense of dread?
+How great would it be to easily provide your account with all the info they request, without feeling panicked or a sense of dread?
 How much time would you get back if you had a system that prevented chaos?

 Good news!
 There is a way to build a simple system and stay on track.
 Over the next few weeks, I'll lay out the steps to build a strong, basic foundation of a money management system.

-First order of business – get an accountant if you don’t already have one.
+The first order of business - get an accountant if you don't already have one.
 If you have one, great.
-If not, keep in mind that tax laws change all the time, and your accountant will be a priceless resource in navigating those laws.
-It’s also wise to have a professional to reach out to about some of the trickier or vague areas of business accounting.
+If not, keep in mind that tax laws change all the time, and your accountant will be a priceless resource to navigate in those laws.
+It's also wise to have a professional to reach out to about some of the trickier or vague areas of business accounting.

 Now we can dive into the "steps -